lambrospetrou/lambrospetrou.github.io/_posts/2017-02-18-bt-broadband-london-fault-story-2017.md

 ---
-title: BT Broadband in London - Fault Story 2017
+title: [Closed] BT Broadband in London - Fault Story 2017
 description: The whole story of how BT has the worst customer support in the world!
 url: bt-broadband-london-fault-story-2017
 ---